Google Tag Manager

 Modality of Instruction filter highlighted by a red outline.

-Class seats can be reserved for a specific student population.
-Students who meet the criteria for the reserved seats can enroll in the class and others are added to the waitlist.
-Refer to class notes to know if you meet criteria.
-To know the exact number of seats reserved and which student populations, click on the section and look in bottom right corner
+Unreserved seats, reserved seats, and wait list status can be viewed for each section of the class.
+Class seats may be reserved for a specific student population.
+Students who meet the criteria for the reserved seats can enroll in the class; those who do not meet the criteria will be added to the waitlist.
+Refer to the class notes to verify if you meet the criteria.
+To determine the number of reserved seats and for which student populations they are being held, click on the section and look in bottom right corner.

 Seat availability information is listed at the bottom of each class section window.